House Committee on Agriculture - Subcommittees: Biotechnology, Horticulture, and Research; and Nutrition

-Rodney Davis is currently in his third term in Congress serving the 13th District of Illinois, a 14-county district covering both urban and rural areas of Central and Southwestern Illinois.
+Rodney Davis is currently in his fourth term in Congress serving the 13th District of Illinois, a 14-county district covering both urban and rural areas of Central and Southwestern Illinois.
 Prior to being elected, Rodney served as Projects Director for Congressman John Shimkus (IL-15) for 16 years helping Illinois citizens and communities cut through government red tape and secure federal funding.

-For the 115th Congress, Rodney serves on the House Agriculture Committee, the House Transportation and Infrastructure Committee, and the Committee on House Administration.
-He serves as the Chairman of the House Agriculture Subcommittee on Biotechnology, Horticulture, and Research and is Vice Chair of the Committee on House Administration.
-Additionally, Rodney serves as Chair of the Franking Commission.
+For the 116th Congress, Rodney serves on the House Agriculture Committee, the House Transportation and Infrastructure Committee, and the Committee on House Administration.
+He serves as the Ranking Member of the House Transportation and Infrastructure Subcommittee on Highways and Transit and is Ranking Member of the Committee on House Administration.

 Rodney has established himself as an effective lawmaker who is able to work with his colleagues on both sides of the aisle to pass legislation.
 Serving on both the House Agriculture Committee and Transportation and Infrastructure Committee has allowed Rodney to be a leader on issues essential to commerce in Illinois.